-All these battles lasted in total more than 16 years.
-Hannibal's army caused great damage by destroying a lot of Rome's agriculture and supplies.
-As supplies were running low, endangering the livelihood of Romans, Rome decided it was time to invade Carthage.
-The Roman forces were headed by Scipio (who had actually fought and defeated the Carthaginians in the first Punic War).
-The Second Punic War ended at the Battle of Zama in the autumn of 202 BC and with the resounding victory of the Roman army.
-Rome had conquered Hispania and Syracuse and had now complete control over Sicily.
+These battles lasted more than 16 years, and Hannibal's army caused significant damage by destroying a lot of Rome's agriculture and supplies.
+When supplies were running low, endangering the livelihood of Romans, Rome decided it was time to invade Carthage.
+The Roman forces were headed by Scipio, who had actually fought and defeated the Carthaginians in the first Punic War.
+The Second Punic War ended at the Battle of Zama in the autumn of 202 BC, and Rome had conquered Hispania and Syracuse, gaining complete control over Sicily.

-In 151 BC, Numidia, a Berber-Libyan kingdom (located in today's Algeria and a small part of western Tunisia), attacked Carthage.
-Carthage asked Rome for help and Rome sent its ambassadors.
-As Carthage was battling Numidia, the ambassadors evaluated that Carthage had a good chance of winning, that it could then come to dominate North Africa and become a power in the Mediterranean again.
+After paying war reparations for 50 years, Carthage felt it had paid them in full and was no longer a threat.
+Rome was focused on other kingdoms in Greece and revolts breaking out in Hispania.
+However, the Roman Senate saw things quite differently.
+In 149 BC, Numidia, a Berber-Libyan kingdom (located in today's Algeria and a small part of western Tunisia), attacked Carthage, and Carthage asked Rome for help.
+The ambassadors evaluated that Carthage had a good chance of winning and becoming a power in the Mediterranean again.

-The decision was made to destroy Carthage.
-Roman ambassador Marcus Porcius Cato said this famous phrase: ceterum censeo Carthaginem esse delendam, translation: furthermore, I think that Carthage should be destroyed.
-In 149 BC, Rome declared war to Carthage.
-The reason given was that the Carthaginians had attacked Numidia without Rome's approval.
-All of Carthage's inhabitants fought bravely against Rome and they resisted well at first.
-But eventually, general Scipio Aemilianus completely destroyed the city and razed its walls to the ground.
-The inhabitants of the city that remained alive were captured and all sold as slaves.
+The decision was made to destroy Carthage, and Roman ambassador Marcus Porcius Cato famously said, "furthermore, I think that Carthage should be destroyed", in Latin: ceterum censeo Carthaginem esse delendam.
+In 149 BC, Rome declared war on Carthage, stating that the Carthaginians had attacked Numidia without Rome's approval.
+Eventually, General Scipio Aemilianus destroyed the city razing its walls to the ground, and all the inhabitants who remained alive were captured and sold as slaves.
 With the end of the Third Punic War, Rome had control of large North African territories.